mongodb/mongodbatlas-cloudformation-resources/cfn-resources/custom-db-role/docs/action.md

 #### Resources

-Unique identifiers of the interface endpoints in your VPC that you added to the AWS PrivateLink connection.
+List of resources on which you grant the action.

 _Required_: No